ssruoh/CI_MS4/README.md

 * The shopping bag and search bar should be fixed to the right side of the navbar.
 * The cards on the products pages are not all the same size, as the image and product name length may currently alter their height.
-* Pushing code will not render changes to static files on the Heroku site [This Stack Overflow post](https://stackoverflow.com/questions/11266849/heroku-css-file-not-updating) notes that restarting with heroku restart fixes the issue.
+* Pushing code will not render changes to static files on the Heroku site.
+[This Stack Overflow post](https://stackoverflow.com/questions/11266849/heroku-css-file-not-updating) notes that restarting with heroku restart fixes the issue.

 ** **